Engineers Are Becoming Agent Managers

 What Seniors Actually Do

-Senior engineers provide architectural judgment.
+AI handling implementation reveals what senior engineers were always really doing, and it was never just writing code.
+They provide architectural judgment.
 They know when NOT to build something.
 They coordinate across teams.
 They identify the second-order effects of a technical decision.
 They say "this will work today but create a nightmare in 18 months" and they're right.

 Engineers as Managers of Agents